 Protecting the Ventura River isn’t a question of choosing people over wildlife.
 That’s a false choice.
 There is enough water to satisfy the needs of people AND leave enough water in the river to sustain nature.
 If managed sustainably, Ventura’s water resources can meet the needs of both people AND the environment.
 Truly sustainable water management would strike a balance between the amount of water pumped from the Ventura River to meet demand with leaving enough water in the river to sustain nature, fish and recreation.
 But the needs of the river currently aren’t even part of the equation.

 Santa Barbara Channelkeeper is doing its part to protect the river by using legal action to compel the State Water Board to scientifically analyze the City of Ventura’s use of the river, something it has not done in more than 100 years.
-The State Water Board must take steps necessary to protect the needs of people AND the
+The State Water Board must take steps necessary to protect the needs of people AND the environment.

 Read on and explore the following videos to learn more about Channelkeeper’s efforts to protect the Ventura River from over-pumping, and sign our petition to show your support.